shane0/buddhism/docs/breath.md

 ---
 # counting the breath

-- set your posture firm but not tense
+- [x] set your posture firm but not tense
-- take 3 deep relaxing breaths
+- [x] take 3 deep relaxing breaths
-- relax the body
+- [x] relax the body
-- when breathing in or out, note mindfully in or out
+- [x] when breathing in or out, note mindfully in or out
-- breathe relaxed and natural, do not force it
+- [x] breathe relaxed and natural, do not force it
-- whenever you breathe out, start counting upwards
+- [x] whenever you breathe out, start counting upwards
-- stop counting when the out breath is finished
+- [x] stop counting when the out breath is finished
-- this number you use count on subsequent out breaths
+- [x] this number you use count on subsequent out breaths

 ## tips

 - use right mindfulness[^1]
 - maintain awareness of observation[^2]
-- if the conscious mind[^1] distracts you, use reflective awareness[^1] and return to counting
+- if the conscious mind[^2] distracts you, use reflective awareness[^2] and return to counting

 [^1]:[eightfold path](eightfold.md)
 [^2]:[observational awareness](awareness.md)